[functional][y][s390][epic] Create new test suite for s390 specific yast modules

 ZFCP and multipath tutorial (very good): https://share.confex.com/share/117/webprogram/Handout/Session9478/SHARE%20Boston%209222%20-%20SCSI.pdf

-#4 Updated by JRivrain almost 2 years ago
+#4 Updated by JRivrain about 2 years ago

 Onpanic test proposal¶